 If you’re planning on flying in, you’ll probably want to land in Birmingham and drive from there.
 In normal traffic, the Birmingham Airport is about an hour from Tuscaloosa.
 Atlanta is an option, but it’s about 3.5-4 hours each way, and you deal with the change in time zones.

-If you fly in on Saturday, gameday traffic will definitely disrupt the normal time frame.
-Depending on other construction delays, it could conceivably double the normal travel time.
+If you fly in on Saturday, gameday traffic will definitely disrupt the normal time frame, so you need to allow at least a half-hour extra for that.

 Most people will be coming from or through Birmingham, so I’ll use that as the starting point.
 I’m also assuming that you didn’t spend Friday night in Tuscaloosa, and are driving in on gameday.